Electrical-Extrusion/sprint-4/Objective 1 - OSI model.md

 A real life analogy might look something like this:
 **Application Level**
- 7. Write a letter in German for a Russian host.
+ 7. Write a letter in German for a Russian friend.
  6. Translate letter into a universal language.
  5. Place letter in envelope and label sender/return address.